-As of December 31
+As of December 31,

-2020 2019 2018
+2021 2020 2020

-Unionized associates 84,759 83,971 86,984
+Unionized associates 82,021 84,759 83,971

-Non-unionized associates 48,933 52,376 51,448
+Non-unionized associates 55,520 48,933 52,376

-Total 132.692 136.347 138.432
+Total 137,541 132,692 136,347

-The Group has developed the Personnel Relations Policy that allows it to maintain a positive relationship with all personnel.
-Most of the Group's operations have collective labor agreements, which are negotiated in accordance with the applicable labor provisions in each of the countries where the Group operates.
+The People area has developed a policy which promotes a positive relationship with all associates.
+Most of the Group's operations have collective labor agreements, which are negotiated in accordance with the applicable legal and labor provisions in each of the countries where the Group operates.

 Since its foundation, the Group has worked to promote and preserve a healthy labor environment with a day-to-day commitment with the safety and health of its associates and customers and a preventive approach to well-being.
-For this reason, the Company in every country in which it operates has a transparent and respectful relationship policy with the legitimate representatives of the associates' interests, whether syndicates, unions, cooperatives or any other collective form of association of its personnel.
+For this reason, the Company in every country in which it operates has a transparent and respectful relationship policy with the legitimate representatives of the associates' interests, whether syndicates, unions, cooperatives or any other collective form of association of its associates.
 Due to the above, it has been acknowledged in several occasions as an exemplary company from the Mexican Employees Confederation (Confederación de Trabajadores de Mexico) and by labor authorities in Mexico.

-Grupo Bimbo currently has labour relationships with several unions.
-In the United States, with the International Brotherhood of Teamsters and Bakery, Confectionery, Tobacco and Grain Millers International Union; in Mexico, with the Sindicato Nacional de Trabajadores Harineros, Panificadores de Alimentos, del Transporte, Similares y Conexos de la República Mexicana and the Sindicato Nacional de Trabajadores de la Industria Alimenticia, Similares y Conexos de la República Mexicana; and in Canada, with the International Brotherhood of Teamsters, CSN (Conféderation des Syndicats Nationaux), UFCW (United Food and Commercial Workers International Union), Unifor and IUOE (International Union of Operating Engineers) and BCTGM (Bakery, Confectionery, Tobacco Workers and Gran Millers).
+Grupo Bimbo currently has labour relationships with several unions including with the International Brotherhood of Teamsters and Bakery, Confectionery, Tobacco and Grain Millers International Union in United States; the Sindicato Nacional de Trabajadores Harineros, Panificadores de Alimentos, del Transporte, Similares y Conexos de la República Mexicana, Sindicato Nacional Alimenticio y del Comercio, Similares y Conexos de la República Mexicana; and in Canada, with the International Brotherhood of Teamsters, CSN (Conféderation des Syndicats Nationaux), UFCW (United Food and Commercial Workers International Union), Unifor and IUOE (International Union of Operating Engineers) and BCTGM (Bakery, Confectionery, Tobacco Workers and Gran Millers).

-The Group strives to live its philosophy as a sustainable, highly productive and people-oriented Company placing great emphasis on its relationship with its associates, remaining committed to developing and supporting socially responsible and environmentally sustainable initiatives.
+The Group strives to live its philosophy as a sustainable, highly productive and deeply humane Company placing great emphasis on its relationship with its associates, remaining committed to developing and supporting socially responsible and environmentally sustainable initiatives.
 The Group has the perspective that worker satisfaction and an active attitude towards social responsibility are essential factors for the development of a strong corporate culture and for maintaining consumer loyalty.